Leica CL vs Sony RX10 IV

 Review summary: Leica CL vs Sony RX10 IV

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Leica CL or the Sony RX10 IV – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24.1 vs 20MP) with a 10% higher linear resolution.